bareos/bareos/docs/manuals/en/new_main_reference/source/appendix-h/howto.rst

+.. _TestUsingFifoDevice
-.. _`TestUsingFifoDevice`: TestUsingFifoDevice If your are testing your configuration, but don’t want to store the backup data, it is possible to use a dummy FIFO device to test your configuration, see :ref:`Stored configuration <SetupFifo>`.
+ If your are testing your configuration, but don’t want to store the backup data, it is possible to use a dummy FIFO device to test your configuration, see :ref:`Stored configuration <SetupFifo>`.

 Obviously, it can not be used to do a restore.

 .. code-block:: sh
    :caption: FIFO Storage Device Configuration

     Device {
       Name = NULL